 - Get yourself some Nikwax Down Wash Direct.
 It’s made specifically for washing down sleeping bags and jackets.
 It works on hydrophobic and non-hydrophobic down.
 According to the brand, it will restore and even add water repellency while maintaining fill power and insulation.
 There are probably other options, but I haven’t used them and Nikwax works great.
 Buy Nikwax Down Wash at REI

 - Go to your closest laundromat.
 That is, unless you have a high-capacity tumble washer.
 Don’t use a typical home washing machine with a central agitator.
-You want one of the big, front-loading industrial machines that wash by spinning vertically.
+You want one of the big, front-loading washing machines that wash by spinning vertically.

 - Remove detergent build-up from the detergent dispenser on the machine.
-It’s a pain, but bring a couple old towels to do the job.
+It’s a pain, but bring a couple of old towels to do the job.
 Or try to find a clean one.